 1. Determine if your small business is eligible

-In general, if your business had 500 or fewer employees in 2019, and those employees were partially or fully suspended due to government mandates, you should explore ERTC.
-You should also look into the credit if your business was partially or fully closed due to government mandates, or experienced resulting revenue decreases during the pandemic.
+In general, if your business had 500 or fewer employees in 2019, and was impacted by the pandemic, you should explore the ERTC.
+You should also look into this credit if your business was partially or fully closed due to government mandates, or experienced resulting revenue decreases during the pandemic.

 Steven has seen the ERTC provide huge benefits to the businesses he works with.
 One business received about $60,000 for 2020 and another $60,000 in the first quarter of 2021, while another received about $30,000 for 2020 and another $30,000 in the first quarter of 2021.
 These were both small businesses with a dozen or fewer employees and annual revenue in the lower six figures.